 apt update

 With the APT catalog up to date, you can install the required packages for the GNOME Desktop Environment.
 In the example below, only the most essential packages will be installed.
-This means only the GNOME Desktop Environment will be installed with no additional software or programs.
+Only the GNOME Desktop Environment will be installed without additional software or programs.
 To install it, please execute the following:

 DEBIAN_FRONTEND=noninteractive aptitude install -y -R alsa-utils bat chrome-gnome-shell cups-common \